History of London: Stuart London (1603–1714)

 London's expansion beyond the boundaries of the City was decisively established in the 17th century.
 In the opening years of that century the immediate environs of the City, with the principal exception of the aristocratic residences in the direction of Westminster, were still considered not conducive to health.
 Immediately to the north was Moorfields, which had recently been drained and laid out in walks, but it was frequented by beggars and travellers, who crossed it in order to get into London.
 Adjoining Moorfields were Finsbury Fields, a favourite practising ground for the archers, Mile End, then a common on the Great Eastern Road and famous as a rendezvous for the troops.

-The preparations for King James I becoming king were interrupted by a severe plague epidemic, which may have killed over thirty thousand people.
+The preparations for King James I’s accession to the throne were interrupted by a severe plague epidemic, which may have killed over thirty thousand people.
 The Lord Mayor's Show, which had been discontinued for some years, was revived by order of the king in 1609.
 The dissolved monastery of the Charterhouse, which had been bought and sold by the courtiers several times, was purchased by Thomas Sutton for £13,000.
 The new hospital, chapel, and schoolhouse were begun in 1611.
-Charterhouse School was to be one of the principal public schools in London until it moved to Surrey in Victorian times, and the site is still used as a medical school.
+Charterhouse School was to be one of the principal public schools in London until it moved to Surrey in the Victorian era, and the site is still used as a medical school.

 The general meeting-place of Londoners in the day-time was the nave of Old St. Paul's Cathedral.
 Merchants conducted business in the aisles, and used the font as a counter upon which to make their payments; lawyers received clients at their particular pillars; and the unemployed looked for work.
 St Paul's Churchyard was the centre of the book trade and Fleet Street was a centre of public entertainment.
 Under James I the theatre, which established itself so firmly in the latter years of Elizabeth, grew further in popularity.
 The performances at the public theatres were complemented by elaborate masques at the royal court and at the inns of court.